scalabli/quo/docs/api.rst

 The names for the help options.

 ignore_unknown_options = None
-Instructs click to ignore options that a command does not understand and will store it on the context for later processing.
+Instructs quo to ignore options that a command does not understand and will store it on the context for later processing.
 This is primarily useful for situations where you want to call into external programs.
 Generally this pattern is strongly discouraged because it’s not possibly to losslessly forward all arguments.

 Changelog
 info_name = None